Disclaimer: As an Amazon Associate I earn from qualifying purchases.

 How to Choose the Best Disc Golf Rangefinder – Buyer’s Guide

 There are additional features that are nice to look for in a rangefinder like alternate modes or enhanced viewing, but the most important factors when buying are distance, accuracy, and battery life.
+Either way, one of the best gifts you can give yourself while playing is a decent rangefinder.

 Depending on where you play disc golf the most, you want a rangefinder that isn’t limited to how far it can read.
 If there are long holes on the course, we want an accurate distance measurement, otherwise there’s no point in the rangefinder.